openharmony/docs/en/application-dev/security/hapsigntool-guidelines.md

          ├── -subCaCertFile                   # Subordinate CA certificate, which is mandatory when outForm is certChain.
          ├── -outFile                         # Certificate file (certificate or certificate chain) to generate.
 It is optional.
 The file is output to the console if this parameter is not specified.

-8. Generate a common certificate, which can be used to generate a custom certificate.
+8.Generate a common certificate, which can be used to generate a custom certificate.

     generate-cert: Generate a common certificate, which can be used to generate a custom certificate.
           ├── -keyAlias                          # Key alias.
 It is mandatory.